 Trees and shrubs can be a very valuable asset on our properties.
 Mulch can be your plant's best friend by offering trees insulation, protection and ensuring that they get the water and nutrients they need.

 Slow evaporation of moisture in the soil by preventing wind and sunlight from getting to soil (retains moisture).

 Insulates soil so there is less of a dramatic change in soil temperature.

 Pro Tip: When mulching, make sure to leave some space around tree trunks to prevent suffocation and allow for air and water circulation.

 Pruning Trees and Shrubs:

-Not only does pruning trees add curb appeal - it promotes new growth, allows you to control the size of plants if you live in restricted areas, provides plant with more sunlight and encourages flowering, to name a few.
+Not only does pruning trees add curb appeal - it promotes new growth, allows you to control the size of plants if you live in restricted areas, provides plants below with more sunlight and encourages flowering.

 How Do I Avoid Soil Compaction?